Spring Is Upon Us! (Eastern RP -- Jared and Etain -- Request Only)

 Joshua nodded and hugged Eolin around the neck.
 “Yeah, I know.
 And I am getting really sleepy.
 Magandang gabi, Eolin.”
 He hurried up the stairs after his sister, and the two disappeared into the hallway.

 As Eolin watched his cousins leave, he saw Aodhán rolling into Cavern Hole, followed by Bandit, who pulled him into a comforting hug.
 Sensing the Maraulian squirrel’s fear, the Githinien ferret sympathetically rubbed his paw along Eolin’s back without a word.

 Bandit held one arm over Eolin’s shoulders as he turned to nod at Dan.
 “My pleasure, Mister Maoilriain.
-It was an 'onor t’ spend time wit’ ye tonight.”
+It was an honor t’ spend time wit’ ye tonigh'.”
 He reached up to stroke Eolin’s head between his ears.
-“Ye’ve ‘eard, mate?”
+“Ye’ve heard, mate?”

 Eolin nodded with a shudder.
 “I don’t know what to do, Bandit.”

 Bandit sighed and patted the squirrel’s head consolingly.
-“I don’t know, either, kabayan.
-But I promise we will figure this out.
-Goodnight, Eolin.”
+“I dunno, either, kabayan.
+But I promise ye that we will figure this out.
+Goodnigh', Eolin.”

 “Goodnight, Bandit.”
 Eolin watched the ferret leave before joining Katsuke by the fire.